JoshuaKGoldberg/create/packages/site/src/content/docs/engine/runtime/inputs.md

 Inputs describe those Args as the properties of a Zod object base.
 That allows them validate provided values and infer types from an `args` property in their context.

-For example, an input that retrieves JSON data from a file on disk using the provided virtual file system:
+For example, this input retrieves JSON data from a file on disk using the provided virtual file system:

 ```ts
 import { createInput } from "create";